BHChen24/repo2context/README.md

 - **Output to File**: Save results using `--output/-o` flag instead of stdout redirection
 - **Gitignore Integration**: Automatic `.gitignore` respect with `--no-gitignore` override
+- **TOML Configuration File**: Support for `.repo2context-config.toml` in the current directory for default options

 ## Core Functionality